jethi/meow/README.md

 ```
 meow -o ./out/output-dir file.gmi
 ```

-* Filename is used in 'title' tag in HTML.
+* By default filename is used in 'title' tag in HTML.
-Note: '-t' flag may be used to override this and title for each file is explicitly asked.

-* Also, if the case of title (based on filename) needs to be changed. '-c' flag followed by the case (title, upper or lower). may be used.
+* If the title needs to be changed. '-c' flag followed by the case 'title, upper, lower or custom' may be used.
-Note: '-c' and '-t' flags are mutually exclusive.

 ```
 meow -c title ./src/index.gmi
 ```

-* You can also refer --help option for all the flags.
+* Refer --help option for all the flags.

 ```
 meow --help